High-Performance Computing: CCMAR’s CETA & National Infrastructure

 - Hands on SLURM cases on

-- Nextflow pipelines (David)
+BLAST - Nextflow pipelines from

 - Please get yourself familiar with the spirit of working on command line from last years Andrzej’s introducion